bsainikhil5/DNS-Server/README.md

 "192.168.0.102" is default private IP, need to change to the private IP of device on which the server is running

+'.raw' files in '.data' folder can be opened with any text editor to see the contents

 ## Installation